demattosanthony/bunbox/apps/www/content/docs/usequery.md

 ## Overview

 The `useQuery` hook provides a React hook for fetching data from your API routes.
-It's automatically generated for each API route.
+It's automatically generated for each API route handler.

 ## Basic Usage